 "They won't treat Arch like the crowd did Johnstone at Denver," he cried.
-"Just let anybody try to [[torn section]]
+"Just let anybody try to come near."

-morbid rush [[torn section]] spectators at [[torn section]] following a c [[torn section]] Johnstone was kiil [[torn section]] ne member of the throng, during the frantic struggle for mementos which ensued, is said to have borne away in triumph a bloodied sliver of wood which had impaled Johnstone's body, and another to have stripped the gloves from the aviator's hands.
+The mechanic referred to the morbid rush for souvenirs by spectators at Denver, Now.
+17 last, following a crash in which Ralph Johnstone was killed.
+One member of the throng, during the frantic struggle for mementos which ensued, is said to have borne away in triumph a bloody sliver of wood which had impaled Johnstone's body, and another to have stripped the gloves from the aviator's hands.